 Beautiful and easy homemade garden ornaments for kids to make.
-Terrific decorations for your own backyard, porch or patio, or for kids to make as gifts for parents, grandparents, teachers or neighbours!
+Here are over 10 terrific decorations for the backyard, porch or patio, that kids to make as gifts for parents, grandparents, teachers or neighbours!

-Now that spring has well and truly arrived, and you’re getting your back yard and garden ready for summer, it’s a great time to make some garden crafts with your kids.
+Now that spring has and you’re getting your backyard and garden ready for summer, it’s a great time to make some garden crafts with your kids.

 We’ve made some gorgeous homemade ornaments for the garden in the past few years.
 They’re all hanging ornaments that can be displayed in the garden, in a tree in your yard, or to add a bit of colour and charm to a patio, deck or porch.

-Most of these crafts were made by the kids to give to their parents for Mother’s Day or Father’s Day, but we’ve also hung several in the outdoor play space at the back of our yard, back near our playhouse and sandbox.
+Most of these crafts were made by the kids to give to their parents for Mother’s Day or Father’s Day, but we’ve also hung several in the outdoor play space in our back yard here by the sandbox and playhouse.

-That’s the nice thing about these ornaments; you can give them as gifts, or use them at home to add a bit of whimsy to your yard or to your outdoor play space.
+That’s the nice thing about these ornaments; you can give them as gifts, or use them at home to add a bit of whimsy indoors or outdoors.

 Bonus: These simple garden crafts were all made using common items we had around the house.